renaissance-benchmarks/renaissance/README.md

 policy (see [below](#plugins) for details).

+### Licensing

+The Renaissance Suite comes in two distributions, and is available under both the MIT license and the GPL3 license.
+The GPL distribution with all the benchmarks is licensed under the GPL3 license, while the MIT distribution includes only those benchmarks that themselves have less restrictive licenses.

+Depending on your needs, you can use either of the two distributions.

+The list below contains the licensing information (and JVM version requirements) for each benchmark.

 #### Complete list of command-line options

 The following is a complete list of command-line options.